tsai0815/JACK-game/README.md

 # JACK-game
-A game: super pixel oiram written in JACK language
+A game: super pixel oiram written in JACK language.

 You can watch the demo video here: https://youtu.be/YSkWuojNiwo